mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

         :rtype: float

-In most cases the :class:`atsim_potentials.Potential` class provided in :mod:`atsim_potentials` can be used.
+In most cases the :class:`atsim.potentials.Potential` class provided in :mod:`atsim_potentials` can be used.
 This wraps a python callable that returns potential energy as a function of separation to provide the values returned by the :meth:`atsim_potentials.Potential.energy` method.
 The forces calculated by the :meth:`atsim_potentials.Potential.force` method are obtained by taking the numerical derivative of the wrapped function.

-.. autoclass:: atsim_potentials.Potential
+.. autoclass:: atsim.potentials.Potential
     :members:
     :undoc-members: